turbaevsky/indicators/doc/PI_DB_TS.md

 The implemented QRR currently just try to find any significant deviation looking at the source data were provided.

-In the new QRR realisation it should be much more intelledgence system witch have as mimimum the same tests and functionality as described in [QRR](#qrr) section above.
+In the new QRR realisation it should be much more intelligence system witch have as minimum the same tests and functionality as described in [QRR](#qrr) section above.

 In the top menu you can choose the quarter and indicator to be analysed.

-The _QRR sensivity_ means that the system will find the source data parameters which is out of normal distribution.
+The _QRR sensitivity_ means that the system will find the source data parameters which is out of normal distribution.

 ![](pic/pa34.PNG)

-When the _Calcilate_ button be pressed, the system will prodice the following report.
+When the _Calculate_ button be pressed, the system will produce the following report.

 ![](pic/pa35.PNG)

-_Note: is takes **very** long to prodice this report_.
+_Note: is takes **very** long to produce this report_.

 ### Scrams summary

-Another example of the auxiluary report is scram distribution one.
+Another example of the auxiliary report is scram distribution one.

 In the top menu you can choose the year and kind of scrams you would like to see.